Drawing the Line Against AIDS

-Brenainn (Bren) Brophy is a Program Manager for the Culture and Arts Program (CAP) within the Centre for HIV/AIDS Networking (HIVAN) at the University of KwaZulu-Natal.
+Bren Brophy is a Program Manager for the Culture and Arts Program (CAP) within the Centre for HIV/AIDS Networking (HIVAN) at the University of KwaZulu-Natal, Durban, South Africa.
 He has worked as a fine art curator (Market Theatre Galleries, Johannesburg, and KwaZulu-Natal Society of Arts Galleries, Durban), and was the Consultant Arts Curator for the XIII International AIDS Conference in Durban, 2000.
-He was also invited by the community program of the XV International AIDS Conference (Bangkok, Thailand, 2004) to present a digital installation of the Artists Action Around AIDS exhibition which he curated for the Durban Art Gallery.
-Bren curated the SHUTTLE’99 Cultural Exchange (SA/Nordic Council of Ministers) in 1999 and has been a judge for Windsor and Newton Millennium International Art Competition and the Volkskas New Signatures Art Competition.

 Dennis Altman is a Professor of Politics at LaTrobe University and a former Chair of Australian Studies at Harvard University.
-His major fields of expertise are the politics of sexuality, HIV/AIDS, globalisation and security.
-He also teaches a course on American politics and culture and has written a book about the eminent American writer, Gore Vidal.
-Prof. Altman is a member of the Governing Council of the International AIDS Society and a former President of the AIDS Society of Asia and the Pacific.
-He is the author of twelve books, including Homosexual: Oppression and Liberation (1971), AIDS and the New Puritanism (1986), Power and Community: Organisational and Cultural Responses to AIDS (1994), Global Sex (2001), and, most recently, 51st State?
+He is a member of the Governing Council of the International AIDS Society and a former President of the AIDS Society of Asia and the Pacific.
+He is the author of numerous books about AIDS, culture and sexuality, including the seminal text, Homosexual: Oppression and Liberation (1971), AIDS and the New Puritanism (1986), Power and Community: Organisational and Cultural Responses to AIDS (1994), Global Sex (2001), and, most recently, 51st State?
 (1996).